scferg/wisp/README.md

 ## Why?

-I found myself consistently displease with other boilerplate and frameworks that were overly complex, too opinionated, and their grid system sucked.
+I found myself consistently displeased with other boilerplate and frameworks that were overly complex, too opinionated, and their grid system sucked.
 I haven't done extensive research and comparison, but this system is what I've used on many projects, and it works well for me.

 ## How to install